-DCV and DCV- BIS forms are printed in two copies.
-First copy of the DCV and DCV- BIS forms are retained by the customs authority attached to the relevant SAD, while the second copy after being authenticated by the customs authority is returned to the declarant.
+DCV and DCV- BIS forms shall be printed in two copies.
+The first copy of the DCV and DCV- BIS forms shall be retained by the customs authority who shall attach it to the relevant SAD, while the second copy shall be returned to the declarant after being authenticated by the customs authority.

-- (3) The customs value declaration provided for in paragraph 1 shall be made only by a person established in the Republic of Macedonia and in possession of the relevant facts. - (4) The customs authority may waive the requirement of a DCV on the form referred to in paragraph 1 where the customs value of the goods in question can not be determined under the provisions of Article 29 of the Customs Code.
-In such cases the person referred to in paragraph 3 shall furnish or cause to be furnished to the customs authority such other information as may be requested for the purposes of determining the customs value under another Article of the Customs Code.
-Such other information shall be supplied in such form and manner as may be prescribed by the customs authority.
+- (3) The customs value declaration provided for in paragraph 1 of this Article may be filled in only by a person established in the Republic of Macedonia and in possession of the relevant facts necessary to make the customs declaration. - (4) The customs authority may waive the requirement for submission of a DCV form referred to in paragraph 1 of this Article if the customs value of the goods in question cannot be determined under the provisions of Article 29 of the Customs Law.
+In such cases the person referred to in paragraph 3 shall state or submit to the customs authority all other information as may be requested for the purposes of determining the customs value under another Article of the Customs Law.
+Such other information shall be supplied in the form and manner as may be prescribed by the customs authority. - (5) Notwithstanding the possible application of penal provisions, the person referred to in paragraph 3 of this Article shall be answerable for the provision of a Customs Value Declaration pursuant to paragraph 1 of this Article and for: - the accuracy and completeness of the particulars given in the customs value declaration, - the authenticity of the documents produced in support of these particulars given in the customs value declaration, and - the supply of any additional information or documents necessary to determine the customs value of the goods.